 With piano or keyboard, it’s also great that you can see every note that’s laid out in front of you in a way that isn’t possible on the guitar or other stringed instruments.

 The Casio CTK2400 is a great keyboard option to get started with.
+This list will also give you some great options for getting started with as well.

 Perfect for anyone who’s into folk music, the banjo has gained a lot of traction in the past decade.
 It’s now a pretty hip instrument and has started being used much more in genres besides its traditional country roots.
 It has even entered into pop music and independent rock.